-- In the upper-left corner of the home page, select the region where the target instance is located.
+- In the upper-left corner of the page, select the region where the target instance resides.

-- Locate the target instance and click its instance ID.
+- Find the target instance and click its ID.

-- In the left-side navigation pane, click Backup and Recovery.
-In the upper-right corner of the page that appears, click Backup Instance.
+- In the upper-right corner of the page that appears, click Backup Instance.

 - Click OK.